Singing nature back to life through the power of poetry, art and magic

 Those already familiar with The Lost Words: A Spell Book by author Robert Macfarlane and artist Jackie Morris, will know it as a work full of wildness, beauty and power.
 It is a place where poems become spells or incantations, and where art makes magic.
 This bestselling and award-winning book has become, as the Guardian puts it, ‘a cultural phenomenon’, finding its way into the lives and dreams of hundreds of thousands of people around the world, inspiring hope, wonder and change.

 The Lost Words began as a response to the removal of everyday nature words - among them "acorn", "bluebell", "kingfisher" and "wren" - from a widely used children’s dictionary, because those words were not being used enough by children to merit inclusion.
 But The Lost Words then grew to become a much broader protest at the loss of the natural world around us, as well as a celebration of the creatures and plants with which we share our lives, in all their characterful glory.

-Folk by the Oak are overjoyed to have commissioned The Lost Words - Spell Songs, a musical project that will grow and flourish out of the original book.
-Spell Songs brings together eight remarkable musicians, whose music already engages deeply with landscape and nature, to respond to the creatures, art and language of The Lost Words.
-Spell Songs will allow these acclaimed and diverse musicians to weave together elements of British folk music, Senegalese folk traditions, experimental and classical music, and create an inspiring new body of work.
+Folk by the Oak are overjoyed to have commissioned The Lost Words: Spell Songs, a musical project that has grown and flourished out of the original book.
+Spell Songs has gathered together eight remarkable musicians, whose music already engages deeply with landscape and nature, to respond to the creatures, art and language of The Lost Words.
+Spell Songs has allowed these acclaimed and diverse musicians to weave together elements of British folk music, Senegalese folk traditions, experimental and classical music, and create an inspiring new body of work.

-Following a creative residency in Herefordshire in January 2019 the new songs will be toured at select venues in February 2019.
-Further ‘one off’ performances will follow throughout 2019; including at Folk by the Oak festival on Sunday 14th July.
-An album will be released later in 2019.
+Following a creative residency in Herefordshire in January 2019 the new songs were toured at select venues in February 2019, to standing ovations from sell out crowds!
+Further ‘one off’ performances will follow throughout 2019, including Hay Festival on 29 May and at Folk by the Oak Festival on Sunday 14th July.